warreg/Dataverse_WebServices_v2/README.md

 ## Directories
-The [data](data)  dir stores the raw data got from MIRRI-IS.
+:floppy_disk: The [data](data)  dir stores the raw data got from MIRRI-IS.

-The [extra tools](extra_tools) dir contains script for launching the domain1.
+:hammer_and_wrench: The [extra tools](extra_tools) dir contains script for launching the domain1.

-The [logs](logs) contains, I'm sure you have guessed :wink:
+:scroll: The [logs](logs) contains .... the logs :

-The [templates](templates) dir contains json files that serve as standard models for creating dataset and also for PATCH Doi
+:clipboard: The [templates](templates) dir contains json files that serve as standard models for creating dataset and also for PATCH Doi

-The [uploads](uploads) dir stores files ready to be uploaded into the dataverse :package: .
+:open_file_folder: The [uploads](uploads) dir stores files ready to be uploaded into the dataverse :package: .

 ## Process
 The script is divided in essentialy 8 jobs :